What the Colorado Privacy Act Means for You

 Global Privacy Control in Google Chrome

-To automatically opt-out of data collection on websites while using your Chrome browser, you need to download a special browser extension.
+To automatically opt out of data sales on websites while using your Chrome browser, you need to download a special browser extension.
 You have a couple of options.

 • Our favorite is Privacy Badger made by our friends at Electronic Frontier FoundationYou can download Privacy Badger from the Chrome Web Store here.
 Once you download it, Privacy Badger will do the rest, and you shouldn’t have to take any more steps.
 We like this one because it has other privacy tools that will further protect your data built in, and it won’t disrupt your browsing experience.